vitorm04/docs.pt-br/docs/framework/windows-workflow-foundation/expressions.md

 }
 ```

- <span data-ttu-id="37d4e-118">Com essa nova atividade, você pode reescrever o fluxo de trabalho anterior que adicionou três valores, conforme mostrado no exemplo a seguir:</span><span class="sxs-lookup"><span data-stu-id="37d4e-118">With this new activity you can rewrite the previous workflow that added three values as shown in the following example:</span></span>
+ <span data-ttu-id="6b213-118">Com esta nova atividade, você pode reescrever o fluxo de trabalho anterior que adicionou três valores como mostrado no exemplo a seguir:</span><span class="sxs-lookup"><span data-stu-id="6b213-118">With this new activity you can rewrite the previous workflow that added three values as shown in the following example:</span></span>

 ```csharp
 Variable<int> a = new Variable<int>("a", 1);